cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-brushing-tools.md

 description: 'Guide to annotating tasks using  brushing tools.'
 ---

-The brushing tool creates a segmentation mask (further - mask) on the top of the image.
+The brushing tool creates a segmentation mask (further - mask).

 Use it, when you need to add a label to an object that has several separated parts, but must be counted as one, for example - a house hiding behind trees or a pillar behind a traffic sign.

-You can annotate images manually or upload already annotated images, you can also convert polygon annotation to masks and the other way around.
+You can annotate images manually or upload already annotated images, you can use both: brush and polygon tools on the same image.

-You can use annotation with brush together with polygon-to-mask annotation on the same image.

 See: